 Therapy with Reichian breathing exercises involves that patients lie on their backs, with the legs bent upward (knees in the air and the feet i.e. heels near the buttocks) and arms and hands on the sides of the body.

-The therapist — who’s typically already acquainted with the patient’s psychological issues — then actively helps the patient to find and focus on areas of tension in their body.
-Subsequently, the patient starts with full body breathing (using both belly and chest breathing), which involves repeated deep inhalation and active, full exhalation with the mouth kept open.
+The therapist — who’s already acquainted with the patient’s psychological issues — then actively helps the patient to find and focus on areas of tension in their body.
+Subsequently, the patient starts with Full Body Breathing, which involves repeated deep inhalation and active, full exhalation with the mouth kept open.